All You Need Is Love (film): Plot

-Fen-fen, however, unexpectedly ends up living in a crummy bed and breakfast owned by Wu Si-shan (Richie Jen), which was a result of false advertisement on the internet by Wu's friends, who wanted to help him expand his business.
+Fen-fen, however, unexpectedly ends up living in a crummy bed and breakfast owned by Wu Si-shan, which was a result of false advertisement on the internet by Wu's friends, who wanted to help him expand his business.
 Fen-fen stays there for a night before angrily leaving.
 While leaving on a boat ride, Fen-fen's luggage also fall into the sea, leaving her no choice but to stay on the island.
 Meanwhile, Wu's bed and breakfast had to be closed down due to the fact that his younger brother was cheated in an investment.
 As a result, Wu has to carry the burden of repaying the high-interest debts.